The Biotechnology - Advanced program prepares students to analyze forensic, DNA and other medical applications data in automated lab environments.

 Why Choose Fleming

-This cross-disciplinary program combines elements from the life sciences, applied computing, forensic science, automation, policing and lab methods, and business skills.
+This cross-disciplinary program combines elements from the life sciences, quality control and assurance through ISO17025 regulations, applied computing, forensic science, automation, policing, and business skills.
 This gives graduates the benefit of having the multiple, job-ready skills that employers are seeking.
 The program has been developed in response to identified industry needs and a skills shortage in this field.
 Today's lab environment requires technicians with skills in information technology, data management and data analysis.
 The college has programs, courses and faculty who specialize in these areas, as well as state-of-the-art technology to support the use of applied technology in laboratory environments.
-The college's School of Justice Studies and Business is a partner in the development and delivery of the Trent University Honours Bachelor of Forensic Science degree.
 Students will benefit from Fleming's growing faculty expertise in this field.
-As well, Fleming College is a founding partner in the Peterborough DNA Cluster.
+As well, Fleming College is a founding partner in the Greater Peterborough Innovation Cluster.
 This strategic alliance between local private and public sector partners was created to advance local research of DNA and forensic science and develop economic growth opportunities, new technology businesses and jobs for the Peterborough region.

 Is this You?